-After a busy summer, the change of seasons and transition to autumn is the perfect time to recharge, re-evaluate your routines, and refresh your space.
+After a busy summer, the transition to autumn is the perfect time to recharge, re-evaluate your routines, and refresh your space.
 Here’s how to make mindful practices, create time for self-care, and enjoy the benefits of incorporating plants into your space.

-Adding ultra-lush greenery to your home is the best way to keep the summer feel going without the hectic schedule.
+Adding ultra-lush greenery to your home is the best way to cozy it up while bringing the outdoors in.
 Try large tree-like plants to up the green factor like a Bamboo Palm, Bird of Paradise, Fiddle Leaf Fig, or Money Tree.
 Place plants in spaces where you spend the most time, such as your living room or home office.

 Rearrange Your Decor

 Switch up any stale energy in your space by rearranging both your furniture and your houseplants.
-Plants in the kitchen?
-Absolutely.
-On your dinner table?
-Go for it.
+Plants in the kitchen, or on your dinner table?
+Go for it!
 Plants hanging in the bathroom?
 100% yes.
-For inspiration, check out our recommendations for the best plants for your living room, bedroom, bathroom, and kitchen.
+For inspiration, check out our recommendations on the best plants for your living room, bedroom, bathroom, and kitchen.

 While you’re rearranging, think of some unusual places your plants could live.
-Placing plants in unexpected areas of your home sparks joy when you interact with plants in an area you normally wouldn’t.
-Plus, it adds visual interest to your space and reminds you to connect with your surroundings.
+Placing plants in unexpected areas of your home can create little moments of joy while adding visual interest to your space and reminding you to connect with your surroundings.

 Be sure to keep in mind your plant’s lighting preferences when moving them around.
-You may need to slowly move them to their new spot over time as to not upset them or cause dropped leaves.
+You may need to acclimate them to their new spot in order to avoid dropped leaves from a sudden change in lighting or environment.

 Create a Relaxing Plant Care Routine